Dr Eleanor Ratcliffe

 In the media

-Restorative environments
+Restorative environments:

-Place attachment and favourite places
+- Place attachment and identity

-Consumer perceptions and behaviour
+Consumer perceptions and behaviour:

 I regularly review manuscripts for academic journals such as Journal of Environmental Psychology, Health and Place, Environment & Behavior, Landscape and Urban Planning, and Urban Forestry & Urban Greening.
 I am an Associate Editor of Frontiers in Psychology (Environmental Psychology subsection).